 These parameters determine the critical air temperatures of extreme high temperature effect on plant mortality.
 In case of senescence mortality parameters the fraction of wilted biomass is calculated from senescence mortality coefficient, which is the function of drought and the effect of extreme air temperature.
 Line 104 contains the lower limit, below which the extreme temperature effect is zero and line 105 contains the upper limit above which the extreme temperature effect is equal to the maximal value.
 Between lower and upper limit the coefficient of extreme temperature effect increases linearly from zero to the maximal value.
-For details about senescence mortality see Theoretical basis of MuSo 6 (in prep.).
+The default values are 30 and 40 Celsius, respectively.
+For details about senescence mortality see Hidy et al. 2021 (in prep.).